coffee2code/configure-smtp/readme.txt

 * New: Add 'License' and 'License URI' header tags to readme.txt and plugin file.
 * New: Add LICENSE file.
 * New: Add empty index.php to prevent files from being listed if web server has enabled directory listings.
-* Change: Use 'email' instead of 'e-mail'.
+* Change: Use 'email' instead of 'e-mail' on-screen and in documentation.
+* Change: Use 'Gmail' instead of 'GMail' on-screen and in documentation.
 * Change: Remove file-ending PHP close tag.
 * Change: Reformat plugin header.
 * Change: Note compatibility through WP 4.5+.